hetalang/HetaSimulator.jl/docs/src/basics/overview.md

    4 │ multiple_15               15              false               true
 ```

-The function reads the content of CSV file, checks components and stores in `scn_df` variable of `DataFrame` format.
+The function reads the content of CSV file, checks components present in the model and stores scenario table in `scn_df` variable of `DataFrame` format.

-This should be loaded into `Platform` object.
+The scenario table should be loaded into `Platform` object.

 ```julia
 add_scenarios!(p, scn_df)
 ```

-As we can see all 4 scenarios from the table were added.
+As we can see all 4 scenarios were added from the table .

 ```julia
 p